Methods

 Returns:

-is not empty (such as ""
+true if value is not empty (such as "" for strings,

-for objects and []
+{} for objects and [] for arrays); false, otherwise.

 - Type